Survivor1007/ToDoList-Django-/README.md

 Django: The web framework used for the backend logic and user authentication.

-HTML/CSS: For the front-end interface.
+HTML: For the front-end interface.